HeeZJee/mobile-flashcards/README.md

 # Mobile Flashcards

-Mobile Flashcards is a React Native app for iOS and Android that allows users to create decks, add cards and quiz themselves.
+Mobile Flashcards is a React Native app for both Android and iOS devices that allows you to create quiz and test knowledge.

-It uses React Native, Expo, Redux, & React Navigation.
+It is created using modern technologies like React Native, Redux,  Expo, & React Navigation.

 - Code Notes: [Step-by-step walk-though of how this project was built](https://github.com/HeeZJee/mobile-flashcards/)